elastique/poetry/README.md

 ### Mapping custom JSON properties ###

-With the `@MapFrom` annotation, you can specify the json key name.
+By default, the name of the attribute is used to map from JSON.
+Your naming conventions might now allow this.
+You can specify the json key name with the `@MapFrom` annotation.

 **User.java**
 ```java